splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Define a list of libraries required to support applications and those that are supported by OpenTelemetry to determine which applications require auto or manual instrumentation.
 For a list of languages supported by OpenTelemetry, see :new-page:`https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md`.

-Next, build your development pipeline: f
+Next, build your development pipeline:

 * Use the OpenTelemetry Zero Configuration Auto Instrumentation on the hosts or Kubernetes.
 For details, see :ref:`zero-config`.
-* Use the OpenTelemetry automatic instrumentation for containers or virtual machines.
+* Use the automatic instrumentation for containers or virtual machines.
 For details, see :ref:`apm-gdi`.
 * Identify the environment variables according to specific use cases.
 Each development language has its own settings, for example:

     * For Java information, see :ref:`advanced-java-otel-configuration`.